-To develop a SEA system of supports for New Hampshire families, students and educators that builds on current initiatives while leverages funding to close academic and opportunity gaps for high needs students which include students with disabilities, multi-lingual students, new Americans and economically challenged students in diverse geographies towards transformation through innovations.
+To develop a State Education Agency (SEA) system of supports for New Hampshire families, students and educators that builds on current initiatives while leveraging a braided funding model to close academic and opportunity gaps for high needs students which include students with disabilities, multi-lingual students, new Americans and economically challenged students in diverse geographies towards transformation through innovations.

 Provides leadership, technical assistance, and professional development to schools and community-based organizations in the implementation of specific federal grant programs authorized through the Elementary and Secondary Education Act and amended by the "No Child Left Behind (NCLB) Act of 2001" (PL 107-110).